NM EPSCoR Mentoring Award

 - Faculty, staff, post doc, or graduate student who is an active participant in the NM EPSCoR Energize New Mexico project

-- Upload your Statement of Nomination in the field provided in the form.
+- Complete online form and upload your Statement of Nomination in the field provided in the form.
 Accepted file formats are PDF and Word (.doc, .docx).

-- NM EPSCoR will request a Statement of Mentoring Philosophy once form is received from the nominated mentor due by March 29, 2017.
+- NM EPSCoR will request a Statement of Mentoring Philosophy from the nominated mentor once form is received.
+Statement is due on March 23, 2018 at 5 pm Mountain Time.

 Nominations are now closed